-- Amounts in respect of restricted stock awards were determined by multiplying the number of restricted stock awards that would have vested upon such employment termination by \$60.26, the closing price of our common stock on April 30, 2020. - 5.
+- 4. Amounts in respect of restricted stock awards were determined by multiplying the number of restricted stock awards that would have vested upon such employment termination by \$60.26, the closing price of our common stock on April 30, 2020. - 5.
 Amounts in respect of restricted stock unit awards were determined by multiplying the target number of shares of common stock underlying such restricted stock units that would have vested upon such employment termination by \$60.26, the closing price of our common stock on April 30, 2020.
-In the event of a change in control prior to the last date of the applicable three-year performance period, the number of PRSUs that would vest if the performance period ended on the date of the change in control and performance was measured as of that date (with the performance objectives adjusted proportionately to reflect the hypothetical shortened performance period).
+In the event of a change in control prior to the last date of the applicable three-year performance period, the number of PRSUs that will be eligible to vest will be equal to the greater of (1) the target number of PRSUs or (2) the number of PRSUs that would vest if the performance period ended on the date of the change in control and performance was measured as of that date (with the performance objectives adjusted proportionately to reflect the hypothetical shortened performance period).
 These "vesting eligible" PRSUs will then convert to time-based awards that will vest on the last day of the performance period, subject to the Named Executive Officer's continued employment or service through such date.
 However, if a Named Executive Officer's employment is terminated by us other than for cause or by the Named Executive Officer for good reason, in each case within 18 months following a change in control, all of the "vesting eligible" PRSUs will vest upon such termination.
 For purposes of the table, amounts in respect of PRSUs were determined by multiplying the target number of shares of common stock underlying such PRSUs that would have vested upon such employment termination by \$68.56, the closing price of our common stock on April 30, 2020.
 Includes amounts for vesting of PRSUs for the FY2019-2021 Performance Period.
 Excludes PRSUs for the FY2018-2020 Performance Period, which would vest according to their terms based on the company's actual performance for the applicable performance period.